 Have you ever head of Nuremberg?
 It’s not normally a city which makes it on to people’s radars to visit when coming to Germany – they mainly focus on Berlin, Munich and Neuschwannstein.
 But this region of Germany is absolutely beautiful!

-Nuremberg is my favourite city.
-Home to the best sausages ever made, home to picturesque lakes and walks, a sobering past memorialised in a way that honours the victims, beautiful rivers and an Imperial Castle.
-Nuremberg, you are amazing and will always be in my heart!
+Nuremberg is home to everything from the best sausages ever made, picturesque lakes and walks, a sobering past memorialised in a way that honours the victims, beautiful rivers and an Imperial Castle.
+Here is why it’s my favourite German city.

-The river running through Nuremberg is The Pegnitz.
-There are multiple bridges crossing the river, including Maxbrucke, Karlsbrucke, Fleischbrucke and Museumsbrucke.
-These give some lovely shots of the river and old timbered buildings.
-Beautiful for a nice walk.
+The old town in Nuremberg is absolutely beautiful.
+There are Gothic churches to explore, a lovely old town hall (Rathaus), a cobbled market square, and lots of riverside views.
+The river running through Nuremberg is The Pegnitz and there are multiple bridges crossing the river, including Maxbrucke, Karlsbrucke, Fleischbrucke and Museumsbrucke which give some great shots of the river and old timbered buildings.

 Nuremberg was the city of Nazi Party rallies.
-The former rally grounds still exist, with the Congress Hall itself now converted in to a Documentation Centre on the National Socialist regime, honouring the victims.
+The former rally grounds still exist just outside of the main city centre, made up of a circular walk taking in various parts of the rally grounds.
+The central Congress Hall itself is now converted in to a Documentation Centre on the National Socialist regime, honouring the victims.
 It has a dagger shaped museum running through it – symbolising a dagger to the heart of the regime.
 You can reach the site by short taxi ride or bus, and when there follow the boards to do a nice walk and finish in the museum.
 We spent a full day doing just this.
 I didn’t take any photos in the Documentation Centre, but this is a view of the Congress Hall from across the water.

-The City Centre has a number of beautiful churches to explore, including Frauenkirche and Lorenzkirche.
-It also houses a lovely old town hall (rathaus) and some great museums such as Albrecht Durer House (if you’re in to art), the Fembo Haus (Nuremberg city museum) and the Toy Museum.
+Aside from the Nazi party rally grounds and Nuremberg Trial museums, there are also some really interesting museums in the city centre.
+These include the Albrecht Durer House (if you’re in to art), the Fembo Haus (about Nuremberg’s history) and the Toy Museum.
 We visited them all and found the Nuremberg city museum to be our favourite.
 It’s just up the road from the main market square as well.

 No words needed.
 Have them in a bun, have them with Kartoffelsalat (potatoes) or try Sauerkraut.
 They are unbeatable, in my humble sausage opinion!